5 Weeks Pregnant

 Spotting

-Some moms-to-be who are 5 weeks pregnant feel no symptoms at all.
-Or it might feel like, at 5 weeks pregnant, symptoms come and go.
+Keep in mind that at 5 weeks pregnant, symptoms could come and go, and some moms-to-be will feel no symptoms at all.
 And all of that is totally okay!
 Just because you’re not feeling sick or sore doesn’t mean there’s something wrong with the pregnancy.
 It just means you’re lucky!

 What you might feel like at 5 weeks pregnant

-The experience at 5 weeks pregnant can vary a lot from person to person, so it might be best not to expect anything specific, but to prepare for everything.
+This experience can vary a lot from person to person, so it might be best not to expect anything specific, but to prepare for everything.
 If nothing else, you’re likely to feel more tired than usual, and your body is probably just starting to feel a little wonky, but hopefully you’re not in the thick of it quite yet.
 If your symptoms are severe, there’s never any harm in calling your doctor to check in (and possibly check for multiples!).

-At 5 weeks pregnant, your belly may look unchanged—or you may be a bit bloated or feel like you’ve already gained a pound.
-Heck, you might feel so sick that you can’t eat and worry you could have lost a pound.
+At 5 weeks pregnant, your belly may look unchanged—or you may be a bit bloated or feel like you’ve already gained a pound or two.
+Heck, you might feel so sick that you can’t eat and worry you could have lost a pound or two.
 All those scenarios are considered perfectly normal and totally okay!
 All pregnant women are different and how their bodies change throughout pregnancy varies widely.

 You’re probably starting to wonder a bit about overall pregnancy weight gain.
-The short answer is: You don’t need to worry too much about it yet.
-Doctors only recommend gaining a few pounds (1 to 5 to be exact) during the first trimester (which ends after week 13), and that will probably happen without you thinking too much about it.
+The gist is this: You don’t need to worry too much about it yet.
+Doctors only recommend gaining a few pounds (1 to 5 to be exact) during the first trimester (which ends after week 13), and that’ll probably happen without you thinking too much about it.

 If you’re of normal weight (BMI of 18.5 to 24.9):